 Colorectal cancer screenings are very important because it is usually difficult to know if you have symptoms for colorectal cancer.
-It was our goal for 77% of our customers to have a colorectal cancer screening in 2016.
+It was our goal for 81% of our customers to have a colorectal cancer screening in 2016.
 While six markets reached our goal, twelve markets improved in these screenings from 2015.
 Three markets decreased from the previous year.

 Diabetic retinal eye exam

 Customers with diabetes should have a retinal eye exam every year.
 If you had a diabetic eye exam this year and you do not have any problems with retinal eye changes, you can wait two years to have your next exam.
-Our goal was for 82% of our customers with diabetes to complete this eye exam.
+Our goal was for 83% of our customers with diabetes to complete this eye exam.
 Eleven markets saw improvements with increased diabetic eye examinations.
 Three markets reached the 83% goal.
 Cigna-HealthSpring is aware of how important it is for customers to get preventive screenings and will be working towards improving these rates in the coming year.

 Cigna recognizes the importance of customers understanding and managing their own health care.
 Our Quality Improvement program attempts to help track this in many different methods.
 In this report, we will focus on high blood pressure.

 High blood pressure screening

-Blood pressure control scores showed improvement in 2014.
-The percentage of customers with high blood pressure who have controlled their blood pressure ranged from 49% to 94%, with some areas missing our goal of 78%.
+Blood pressure control scores showed improvement in most markets in 2016.
+Thirteen markets had improvement over 2015, with one reaching our goal of 84%.
 This is measured by evaluating the health of each customer with high blood pressure, including but not limited to healthy diet, exercising, and taking prescribed blood pressure medications from their doctor.

 2018 Assessment of Customer Experience